DON'T HESITATE TO CONTACT US!

 Sponsoring a same-sex or opposite-sex spouse or partner for Canadian permanent residency can be a long and exhausting process.

-Our spouse sponsorship lawyer in Toronto can ensure that your application will be processed correctly the first time, so that you and your spouse can avoid costly mistakes and start enjoying your life in Canada as soon as possible.
+Our Toronto spousal sponsorship lawyer, Ivan Steele, can ensure that your application will be processed correctly the first time so that you and your spouse can avoid costly mistakes and start enjoying your life in Canada as soon as possible.

 We take a strategic approach to each case and deliver a lasting immigration solution for each client.